-Since the government relocated to Taiwan in 1949, it has exercised jurisdiction over Taiwan proper, Penghu Islands, Kinmen Islands, Matsu Islands and a number of smaller islands, while China has been under the control of the authorities in Beijing.
+Since the government relocated to Taiwan in 1949, it has exercised jurisdiction over Taiwan Island, Penghu Islands, Kinmen Islands, Matsu Islands and a number of smaller islands, while China has been under the control of the authorities in Beijing.
 Beginning with the acceleration of Taiwan's democratization in the late 1980s, many restrictions concerning civil exchanges with China have been lifted.
 Today, Taiwan is one of the biggest investors in China.
-Between 1991 and the end of December 2022, approved investment in China comprised 45,195 cases totaling US\$203.33 billion.
-In 2022, the value of cross-strait trade was US\$205.11 billion.
+Between 1991 and the end of December 2023, approved investment in China comprised 45,523 cases totaling US\$206.37 billion.
+In 2023, the value of cross-strait trade reached US\$165.97 billion.
 In June 2008, institutionalized talks between Taiwan's semiofficial Straits Exchange Foundation and China's Association for Relations Across the Taiwan Straits resumed after a 10-year hiatus.
 By August 2015, 11 rounds of negotiations had been held alternately on either side of the Taiwan Strait, producing 23 formal agreements, of which 21 have come into effect, and two consensuses.
 Most significant among the accords is the Cross-Straits Economic Cooperation Framework Agreement concluded in June 2010, which aims to institutionalize trade and economic relations between Taiwan and China.

-Peace and Stability

-In order to promote thorough domestic reforms, the country requires a peaceful and stable external environment, especially with regard to relations with China.
-President Tsai Ing-wen, since taking office May 20, 2016, and following her reelection in 2020, has worked to build a consistent, predictable and sustainable cross-strait relationship based on existing realities and political foundations.
+Peace and Stability In order to promote thorough domestic reforms, the country requires a peaceful and stable external environment, especially with regard to relations with China.
+In his inaugural address on May 20, 2024, President Lai stressed that peace in the Taiwan Strait, mutual benefit, and prosperous coexistence should be the shared goals of both parties.